 Zumba classes are a ton of fun, but not all of us are willing to shell out the cash to take them.
 Not only that, dance classes can be totally intimidating when you've never taken them before.
 But with the help of this wonderful little invention we like to call the internet, you can bring Zumba into your own home — without feeling self-conscious or breaking open your piggy bank.

-Zumba is a fun, effective way to lose weight and work exercise into your already busy schedule.
-Even a quick 30-minute routine can get your heart rate up and work on various parts of your body all at the same time, which is the key to effective exercise.
+Even better than saving money, doing Zumba in your living room is a totally easy way to work exercise into your already busy schedule.
+A quick routine can get your heart rate up and work on various parts of your body all at the same time, which is the key to effective exercise.

-Of all the Zumba dances, we're sure you're most familiar with the Cuban and Puerto Rican dance of salsa.
-Salsa revolves around one basic step and hip motion than can be altered from dancing in place to moving across the floor.
-It's all about the hips and what you do with your hands!
+You can't deny it: Salsa is pure fun.
+It revolves around one basic step and hip motion that can be altered from dancing in place to moving across the floor.
+It's all about the hips and what you do with your hands.

-Got it?
-Awesome!
 Once you think you've mastered the basics, don't feel like you have to stick to the videos.
 Find a good, inspiring and body-moving playlist and try it on your own.
-May we suggest this one?
+Try songs like this to get you started.

 And you'll see personalized content just for you whenever you click the My Feed .